How to get into Tibet?

 How can you send the permit to me, or how can I receive it?

 a.
-If your last stop before entering Tibet is in China mainland, we can mail express the travel permit to the place you will be staying, e.g. your home address, postal code if you work and live in China, or the hotel name, address, postal code if you are travelling in China.
-You will receiv an EMS (Express Mail Service) envelope in which the permit is put.
+If your last stop before entering Tibet is in China mainland, we can mail express the travel permit to the place you will be staying, e.g. your home address, postal code if you work and live in China, or the hotel name, address, postal code if you are traveling in China.
+You will receive an EMS (Express Mail Service) envelope in which the permit is put.

 b.
 If you only have a flight connection in one certain city, we have someone come to the airport to pass you the permit in person.